filfreire/filfreire.github.io/_drafts/rugged_tooling.md

 - dealing with issues when running it on the CI software;
 - updating and maintaining the "test" pipeline.
 A more indeep description of this setup I'll also leave for another post.

+### Folks over at Postman seem to care

+I can only talk from my personal experience, but I like a lot of what I've seen:
+ - documentation-wise Postman and (and `newman`) are pretty complete for anyone who wants to use the tool quickly, for example, to quickly setup some API automated checks and start testing, or to quickly run the checks in a containarized fashion - from personal experience, not a lot of tools that testers can use have this type of straightforward practical documentation on using the tool and configuring it.
+ - they seem to provide good means for the community to interact with questions or report bugs, all in a fairly transparent fashion, either via Github, their hosted forum, and even Twitter.
+Their involvement with the community appears to be way deeper and "interesting" in comparison a lot of other tool makers out there.
+I can count with the fingers of one hand the number of testing-related tools I've used who also have similar interest in reaching out and helping the community, no matter how many people they employ.
+ - even though they mention the term "automated testing" in their white paper and in some other places, which for those who follow my blog, already know what I think of those two words put together - they don't seem to bombard people and market the tool as a replacement of skilled craftsman testers, or a replacement of other automated checking tools - instead they mainly position themselves for what they actually are - an API Development Environment and a pretty good one at that, with options to have some of it deployed in the cloud with some more automation - and I think this tells more about the people behind the development of the tool than the typical cynical "snake oil" marketing schemes you find in most automated checking tools, or test-case management tools, and so on.

+ Picking again on this last point, at least from what I've seen, and I might have missed something, they distance themselves on a practical level from other entities which are profiting from people's ignorance in the value of testing - and that is comendable.

-## What I didn't like
+## What I did not like

+Now, not everything is sunshine and butterflies - it's always a matter of time whilst using a tool until you find a few of it's shortcomings, specially since my daily job is hunting down for bugs.
+Here are the issues that have stuck with me after all of this time of actively using Postman.

 ### Slowness

-If there's one thing I can say with certainty above all is else, it's that after a certain point, which I can exaclty pinpoint when, I've started experiencing and still experience slowness, both visual lag and input lag.
+If there's one thing I can say with certainty above all is else, it's that after a certain point of usage, which I can't exaclty pinpoint when it begun, I've started experiencing and still experience slowness, both in terms of visual lag and also of input lag.

-I've reached a state of having between 10 and 20 different active collections (and a couple other more closed/archived or in other workspaces), and sometimes a few of them with over 100 different specified requests in different folders, plus having around 10 test postman environments defined, each of which can go up to 70 different environment variables, all of which leads me a lot of times to "micro"-frustration with over how Postman can be slow in terms of interactions, for example:
+I've reached a state of having between 10 and 20 different active collections (and way  more closed/archived or in other workspaces), and sometimes a few of them with over 100 different specified requests in different folders.
+Added to this is having around 10 test postman environments defined, each of which can go up to 70 different environment variables, all of which leads me a lot of times to "micro"-frustration with over how Postman can be slow in terms of interactions, for example:

 - Editing a variable in a given postman environment - you can most times see the lag between each character you type.
 Sometimes this lag got to, not kidding, 1 to 2 seconds.
 - Editing a Request - same as above